Linda Lowe: Biography

 At one of Writers in the Round's concerts, on March 16, 1994, Lowe introduced Townes Van Zandt, David Amram, and David Broza.
 Van Zandt, Broza, and Lowe began to talk about the possibility of collaborating to publish some of Van Zandt's old poems in song form.
 There is a video of the entire concert including breaks in the Writers in the round DVD archives which captures their mutual respect, warmth and camaraderie.
 After Van Zandt died in 1997, Broza began to work on writing music for ten of Van Zandt's never-before-seen pieces.
 Writers in the round presented the Texas Release of Night Dawn at the Chelsea Market location of Main Street Theater where David Broza performed with GE Smith.
 Writers in the round students, Abby Boyce and Gabrielle Heal opened the show with "Poncho and Lefty".
 He released the album in 2010 as Night Dawn: The Unpublished Poetry of Townes Van Zandt.

-Another memorable Writers in the round concert was at Hamman Hall Rice University on December 13, 1995.
-Linda hosted an extraordinary show featuring Lucinda Williams, Ray Wylie Hubbard and Steve Earle.
-This was Steve's first concert having been released from prison and the concert was initially slated to include Townes Van Zandt.
+Another memorable Writers in the Round concert was at Rice University's Hamman Hall on December 13, 1995.
+Linda hosted a show featuring Lucinda Williams, Ray Wylie Hubbard and Steve Earle.
+This was Steve's first concert having been released from prison, and the concert was initially slated to include Townes Van Zandt.
 At some Point during the packed concert The Baker Fraternity streaked down the Isles of Hamman Hall which caused a bit of a scene.
 The comments from all the artists on stage were comical and memorable.

 At first, Writers in the Round was only open to adult songwriters.
-By 2000, however, Lowe had expanded the organization to create a non-competitive, nurturing performance space called The Moody Blue Room, an Eagle Scout project for Southside resident and WITR student Ted Boozalis Now called The George E. Graham Moody Blue Room.
+By 2000, however, Lowe had expanded the organization to create a non-competitive, nurturing performance space called The Moody Blue Room, an Eagle Scout service project for Southside resident and WITR student Ted Boozalis Now called The George E. Graham Moody Blue Room.
 The creative space helped to offer an incubator for youth who were interested in learning how to play instruments, perform together and solo, record and pen their own songs.
 She co wrote and produced "West U Dreams", a collection of original songs by her students.
 She continues to mentor young songwriters through Music camps and performances with the Writers in the round performing artists in residence program and at Xavier Educational Academy in West University Pace, Texas.
 Since starting Writers in the Round, she has helped launch similar programs in Florida, North Carolina, Arkansas, and Indiana.